Consort of Jesus and Apostle to the Apostles

 The Vatican has not disclosed the documents it has in its archives which bear witness to her marriage and the children she had with Jesus (the Desposyni or ‘Heirs of the Lord’ Chart) but they have been accessed by researchers such as Laurence Gardner.
-The thirteenth century Albigensian Crusade, initiated by Pope Innocent 111 was designed to wipe out all vestiges of the Cathar Church of the Holy Spirit whose presiding image was Divine Wisdom or Sophia and which had kept alive the distant memory of Mary’s marriage to Jesus and her work as an Apostle in Provence and the Languedoc as well as some precious texts from that earlier time.
+The thirteenth century Albigensian Crusade, initiated by Pope Innocent 111 was designed to wipe out all vestiges of the Cathar Church of the Holy Spirit whose presiding image was Divine Wisdom or Sophia and which had kept alive the distant memory of Mary’s marriage to Jesus and her work as an Apostle in Provence and the Languedoc as well as some precious texts from that earlier time, including, I believe, The Gospel of the Beloved Companion.

 Mary Magdalene travelled and taught with Jesus, anointed him twice at two different stages of her marriage to him, and bore his three children.
 She was a loyal companion to his mother and sister.
-She was present at the foot of the cross with Jesus’ mother and sisters; as his wife she went to attend Jesus’ body in the sepulchre and was the only one of the apostles to speak with him in the sepulchre garden.
+She was present at the foot of the cross with Jesus’ mother and sisters; as his wife she went to anoint Jesus’ body in the sepulchre.
+Only three women would have been allowed in the sepulchre to anoint his body after the crucifixion: his mother, his sister or his wife.
+Mary was the only one of his close followers to speak with him in the sepulchre garden.
+It is obvious that she was there because she had gone to the sepulchre to anoint Jesus' body with specific oils and herbs.
+Not finding him there, she had gone into the garden where, to her astonishment and delight, she saw him.
 She was documented as the consort (koinonôs) of Jesus in the Gospel of Philip.
 She was recognized as ‘the Apostle of Apostles’, the woman whom Jesus kissed and called his ‘blessed one’.
 She was described as “The woman who knew the All’ and the woman whom Jesus loved.
-The ‘marriage’ at Cana describes the celebration of their betrothal, an initial ceremony that led in stages to the final ‘second marriage’ when Mary had already conceived their first child.
+According to Gardner, the ‘marriage’ at Cana describes the celebration of their betrothal, an initial ceremony that led in stages to the final ‘second marriage’ when Mary had already conceived their first child.

 The painting shown above is titled ‘Mary Magdalene preaching in Provence’ by the Master of the Magdalene 1510.

-Since this interview, I have added in other material from the four talks I gave on the Quest for the Holy Grail in September 2016.
+On this page, I have added in other material from the four talks I gave on the Quest for the Holy Grail in September 2016.
 These can be accessed in another part of my website. http://www.annebaring.com/anbar54_grail.html

 Jesus was born in 7 BC.
 He was brought up with his parents, brothers and sisters in the Essene community at Qumrâm, at the head of the Dead Sea.
 The Essenes were known as “The Keepers of the Covenant”.
 The Sermon on the Mount was based on teachings from Qumrâm.
 Jesus’ eight Beatitudes originated with the Beatitudes Wisdom scroll of Qumrâm.

 In his teenage years, Jesus may have been sent to India to study in the great Buddhist universities there, returning in AD 25.
-Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to other Essene communities in Egypt for the same purpose.
+Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to an Essene community in Egypt for the same purpose.

-Jesus began his ministry in AD 29.
-The group of disciples and followers of Jesus were called Nazarenes who derived their teaching and practices from the Essenes at Qumrâm.
+Jesus began his Ministry in AD 29.
+The group of disciples and followers of Jesus were called Nazarenes and they derived their teaching and practices from the Essenes at Qumrâm.

 Jesus called his apostles ‘Fishers of Men’.
 Much later, in the Grail Legends, the keepers of the Grail were called “The Fisher Kings”. http://www.annebaring.com/anbar54_grail.html#grail_3